 The battery is empty when a square is flashing in the bottom right-hand corner.

 This ovulation basal thermometer is initially calibrated at the time of manufacture.
 If this thermometer is used according to the operation instruction, periodic re-adjustment is not required.

 The calibration check has to be carried out immediately.
 If there are indications that the product does not keep the defined error limits or the calibration properties could have been affected by intervention or any other means.

 Please also observe any national statutory regulations.
-The calibration check can be carried out on your Basal Body Thermometer by competent authorities or authorised service providers.
-A test instruction for calibration check can be provided to the relevant authorities and authorised services providers on request.
+Competent authorities or authorised service providers can perform The calibration check on your Basal Body Thermometer.
+A test instruction for calibration checks can be provided to the relevant authorities and authorised service providers on request.